-Approximately one in six high school seniors in the U.S. report driving under the influence of marijuana and more than half of the teens who drove after using the drug claimed it did not affect their ability to drive safely.
+Approximately one in six high school seniors reported driving under the influence of marijuana.
+More than half of the teens who drove after using the drug claimed it did not affect their ability to drive safely.
 The likelihood of a car crash is increased by some of the immediate effects of smoking pot-longer reaction time, poor physical coordination, and impaired concentration.

 Pot-smoking has been linked with risky sexual behaviors that increase the likelihood of sexually transmitted diseases and unwanted pregnancies.
 Marijuana use by teens-like the use of many other drugs-can make it harder to keep good relationships with your friends and family.
 Marijuana users can become loners or hang out with people who may not be a good influence, which means that if you already have good friends and a supportive family, you can grow apart from them or lose their trust.